Tutorial

 Now, everything should be good and I can see that the product was created.

-STEP 5 - Full product crud
+STEP 5 - Full product CRUD

 For the full products CRUD I need to add a query for getting a single product by id, update a product and delete a product.